psychiatric-genomics-consortium/sex-stratified-depression/README.md

 ### Step 3

 Step 3 is to obtain the first 20 genetic principal components (PCs).
 If the ricopili pipeline was used, these PCs are created during the ‘pca’ module and stored in pacer_{filename}/{filename.menv.mvs} and these can be used.
 If you don’t have access to these PCs or didn’t use ricopili, then the PCs can be created using the scripts below.
 If your data was obtained from a single ancestry, then PLINK can be used.
 If your data contains individuals from multiple ancestries, then eigensoft is recommended.
-The PCs are created from SNPs that are in linkage equilibrium (using 200kb window and r2 threshold of 0.5), have a minor allele frequency > 0.05, and are not located in high LD regions
+The PCs are created from SNPs that are in linkage equilibrium (using 200kb window and r2 threshold of 0.5), have a minor allele frequency > 0.05, and are not located in high LD regions (based on https://github.com/gabraham/flashpca/blob/master/exclusion_regions_hg19.txt).

 To create PCs for a single ancestry cohort use:

 https://github.com/psychiatric-genomics-consortium/sex-stratified-depression/blob/master/post_imputation/3_Create_Single_Ancestry_PCAs.sh